umbraco/UmbracoDocs/13/umbraco-workflow/workflow-section/workflow-settings.md

 * **Flow type** - Determines the approval flow progress.
 These options manage how the Change Author is included in the workflow:
   * **Explicit** - All steps of the workflow must be completed and all users will be notified of tasks (including the Change Author).
   * **Implicit** - All steps where the original Change Author is _not_ a member of the group must be completed.
-Steps where the original Change Author is a member of the approving group will be completed automatically and noted in the workflow history as not required.
+Steps, where the original Change Author is a member of the approving group, will be completed automatically and noted in the workflow history as not required.
   * **Exclude** - Similar to Explicit.
 All steps must be completed but the original Change Author is not included in the notifications or shown in the dashboard tasks.
 * **Approval threshold** - Sets the global approval threshold to One, Most or All:
   * **One** - Pending task requires approval from any member of the assigned approval group.
 This is the default behavior for all installations (trial and licensed).